 Born in 1927, Alexeyeva is one of the few Soviet-era dissidents still active in modern Russia, renowned for campaigning for fair trials for dissidents.
-In 2012 Alexeyeva resigned from Russia's Presidential Council for Civil Society and Human Rights, disappointed because the council had no real influence over the human rights situation in the country.
-In 2015, however, Alexeyeva decided to re-join the Council in order to focus on investigating the application of the law on foreign agents that is targeting a growing number of NGOs, as well as the operation of the courts and the many human rights violations in prisons.
+In 2012 Alexeyeva resigned from Russia's Presidential Council for Civil Society and Human Rights, disappointed because it had no real influence over the human rights situation in the country.
+In 2015, however, Alexeyeva decided to rejoin the council in order to focus on investigating the application of the law on foreign agents that is targeting a growing number of NGOs, as well as the operation of the courts and the many human rights violations taking place in prisons.